Hola! What do you picture when you think of traveling to Mexico?

 42) Taste tequila in Tequila

 Yes, there’s a town named Tequila in Mexico.
 And it’s where tequila comes from.
 Surrounding the town are fields and fields of blue agave, used to make tequila.

 43) Take a Mexican cooking class

-Mexico is a great place to take a cooking class – and a great way to learn more about all the different types of Mexican food.
+Mexico is a great place to take a cooking class – and a class is a great way to learn more about Mexican cuisine.